Romans 10

 Brothers, the pleasure of my heart and my prayer to God on behalf of them to salvation.

-Paraphrase: Brothers, please don’t misunderstand me here.
-Just because I have been saying that God makes His promises to those whom He has chosen and not to a certain ethnic people, does not mean I have no concern for the salvation of my people.
-Indeed, nothing makes me happier than when I see one of my own countrymen turn from Moses to Christ.
-Every day, I pray earnestly that God would call them out of their darkness and bring them into the light.
-(John 1:5)
+Paraphrase: Brothers, please don’t misunderstand me.
+Just because I have been saying that God makes His promises to those whom He has chosen and not to ethnic Jews, does not mean I have no concern for the salvation of my people.
+I said it before (Romans 9:1-3), and I’ll say it again.
+Nothing gives me greater joy than to see my own countrymen turning to Christ and finding righteousness in Him and not in the law.
+Every day, I pray earnestly that God would call them out of this futile pursuit of righteousness by the law and to bring them to Christ.

 Comments: